 Kings score 3 late in 3rd to beat skidding Hurricanes 3-0

 Marian Gaborik and Trevor Lewis scored 38 seconds apart late in the third period, sending the Los Angeles Kings to a 3-0 win over the skidding Carolina Hurricanes on Thursday night.
-Carolina lost its fifth consecutive game, all in regulation, and was shut out for the first time this season.
+Peter Budaj stopped 22 shots for the shutout, and Kyle Clifford scored into an empty net.

 Add your comments below